Country music legend Kenny Rogers dies at age of 81

 Born in Houston on Aug.
 21, 1938, Rogers garnered national attention with “That Crazy Feeling.”
 He formed the band The First Edition and sang on “Just Dropped In (To See What Condition My Condition Was In).”

+After the group broke up, Rogers started his solo career and found a big hit with the sad country ballad "Lucille," in 1977.

-Rogers would go on to more success with "Lucille," "Love Or Something Like It," "Sweet Music Man," "The Gambler" and "Every Time Two Fools Collide," as well as hits like "We've Got Tonight."
+He found more success with "Love Or Something Like It," "Sweet Music Man," "The Gambler" and "Every Time Two Fools Collide," as well as hits including "We've Got Tonight."
 He recorded "Lady," which was written by Lionel Richie, which saw success across different genres.

-Rogers had 24 number-one hits over his career and is a six-time County Music Association winner.
-He also earned three Grammy awards and was nominated 19 times.

-“You either do what everyone else is doing and you do it better, or you do what no one else is doing and you don’t invite comparison,” Rogers told the news agency in 2015.
+"You either do what everyone else is doing and you do it better, or you do what no one else is doing and you don’t invite comparison," Rogers said in 2015.

 "And I chose that way because I could never be better than Johnny Cash or Willie or Waylon at what they did.
 So I found something that I could do that didn’t invite comparison to them.
 And I think people thought it was my desire to change country music.
 But that was never my issue."